Keiko Nagaoka

 Keiko Nagaoka (永岡 桂子, Nagaoka Keiko) is a Japanese politician serving in the House of Representatives in the Diet (national legislature) as a member of the Liberal Democratic Party.
 A native of Tokyo and graduate of Gakushuin University she was elected for the first time in 2005.
-Her husband was politician Yōji Nagaoka, who committed suicide on August 1, 2005.
+Her husband was politician Yoji Nagaoka, who committed suicide on 1 August 2005.

 Early life

 Born in Shibuya, her father was the president of a feed company.
 She attended the Gakushūin for middle school and high school.
 In March of 1976 she graduated from the Law Faculty of Gakushuin University.
 In January 1978 she married Yōji Nagaoka, who at that time was a bureaucrat in the Ministry of Agriculture, Forestry and Fisheries.
 In 1995 her husband retired from the Ministry and entered electoral politics, joining the New Frontier Party, but did not win an election until he joined the Liberal Democratic Party (LDP) in 2003.